vermion/sigma/README.md

 Technologies used:
 Swagger for documenting the API's directly from the endpoint.
 CQRS for lean controller.
+Elasticsearch is used for logging events.

 Improvements:
 A better architecture would be to have a separate service parse data fron the csv-files in the blob storage and insert the data into ES every night.
+This is a work in progress almost done.
 A second service would act as a API that reads from ES.
 Unit tests.